turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_access.md

 ```

 The above policy grants the principal `111122223333` access to a resource.
-If the `111122223333` is a trusted account, the benchmark will report that access has been given to the account and that it is trusted.
+If the `111122223333` is a trusted account, the benchmark will report that access has been granted to the account and that it is trusted.
 Otherwise, the benchmark will alarm and report that account `111122223333` is untrusted.

 The benchmark analyses policies for: